-(Pupil registration) (England) regulations state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
-It is important to note that Head Teachers can determine the length of the authorised absence as well as whether absence is authorised at all.
+Amendments to school attendance regulations were updated and enforced from September 2013: (Pupil registration) (England) regulations state that authorised absence as well as whether absence is authorised at all.
 The fundamental principles for defining 'exceptional' are rare, significant, or unavoidable which means the event could not reasonably be scheduled at another time.
 There are no rules on this as circumstances vary from school to school and family to family.
 There is however, no legal entitlement for time off in school time to go on holiday and in the majority of cases holiday will not be authorised.
 Parents/Carer's wishing to apply for leave of absence need to fill in an application form (available from the rack in the foyer) in advance and before making any travel arrangements.